John Robertson (journalist)

 From 1982 to 1989, Robertson worked at the Toronto Sun as a sports columnist then at the Toronto Star where he covered the Toronto Blue Jays baseball team during their road games into the U.S.; he also wrote a regular column producing huge bags of fan letters to the Star.
 In 1990, after some health complications, Robertson retired to Winnipeg Beach, Manitoba.

-John Robertson was born in Winnipeg, Manitoba and died on January 25, 2014 (Scottish poet Robbie Burns' birthday) in Gimli, Manitoba.
+John Robertson was born in Winnipeg, Manitoba, and died on January 25, 2014 (Scottish poet Robbie Burns' birthday) in Gimli, Manitoba.

-Patricia Dawn Robertson, a Canadian satirist, independent journalist, non-fiction writer and editor, is the eldest child and daughter of John Robertson and his wife, Elizabeth ("Betty") Robertson née Brough (born April 8, 1935 in Winnipeg, Manitoba and died November 13, 2015 in Gimli, Manitoba).
+Patricia Dawn Robertson, a Canadian satirist, independent journalist, non-fiction writer and editor, is the eldest child and daughter of John Robertson and his wife, Elizabeth ("Betty") Robertson née Brough (born April 8, 1935, in Winnipeg, Manitoba, and died November 13, 2015, in Gimli, Manitoba).

-John and Betty were married on September 1, 1955 in Winnipeg, Manitoba.
+John and Betty were married on September 1, 1955, in Winnipeg, Manitoba.

-Betty, who was trained as a Legal Secretary, worked in many law firms in Winnipeg, Regina and Toronto.
+Betty, who was trained as a legal secretary, worked in many law firms in Winnipeg, Regina and Toronto.
 She transcribed John's biography "Rusty Staub of the Expos."
-John and Betty's son and second child, Timothy John Robertson, was born November 29, 1964 in Regina, Saskatchewan on Grey Cup Sunday.
+John and Betty's son and second child, Timothy John Robertson, was born November 29, 1964, in Regina, Saskatchewan, on Grey Cup Sunday.
 Timothy, a Senior IE Consultant with TRC Analytics, lives in Dallas, Texas with his wife, Lynda.

+John’s nephew was television journalist John Roberts, who was born John Robertson, but shortened his professional name so as not to be confused with his uncle.